jasongrimes/grimesit-mm/_pages/about.md

 and conduct original research and development.

 Though I have no employees, there is no such thing as a one man band--at least not in business or technology.
-I turn to my network of friends and experts in systems, design, development, and business as the solution requires.
+I'm supported a network of friends and experts in systems, design, development, and business, as needed.

 I'm a fixer.
 A pragmatist.
 I like to solve problems that matter.